open-contracting/standard/docs/schema/reference.md

 ### Planning

-The planning section is used in a planning process.
+The `planning` object is used in a planning process.
 This includes information about, for example, needs identification, budget planning and market research.
-Background documents such as feasibility studies and project plans can also be included in this section.
+Background documents such as feasibility studies and project plans can also be included in this object.

 ````{admonition} Example
 :class: hint